glowkeeper/P3D/docs/assignment/assignment.md

 ## The Assignment

-Create a scene where a third or first-person controller (TFPC) must explore.
+Create a scene that a third or first-person controller (TFPC) must explore.
 Your scene should include some two-storey building that your TFPC must enter through a door.
 Within that building, you should place some variations of the objects modelled in the labs, but you can create other items, too.
-Once your TFPC has entered the building, they should close the door behind them.
-They should then spawn an object in front of them, which the TFPC picks upand carries it up to a higher level of the second floor of your building so that you can throw it back down the stairs.
-At the very minimum, your scene should demonstrate all the concepts introduced in the labs, including proper physics, especially for the spawned item.
+Once your TFPC has entered the building, they should close the door.
+Next, an object should be spawned in front of the TFPC, which they pick up and carry up to a higher level of the second floor of the building so that they can throw it back down the stairs.
+At the very minimum, your scene should demonstrate all the concepts introduced in the labs, including proper physics, especially for the thrown spawned item.
 It should also sound compelling.

 ### The Application